bbauska/HTML5-Basics/README.md

 **The `<div>` Element**

-The `<div>` element only represents its child elements and doesn\'t have a special meaning.
+The `<div>` element only represents its child elements and doesn't have a special meaning.
 It can be used with the `lang`, `title`, and `class` attributes to add semantics that is common to a group of consecutive elements.
 This element can also be used in a `<dl>` tag and wrap groups of `<dt>` and `<dd>` elements.